Duhlanieee/HostHelper/README.md

 - Spam Prevention:

   - Very quickly did my friends realize they could spam the "name is attending" message in the private chat.
-There's now a cooldown on how often the bot responds to reactions from each user.
-This doesn't prevent them from reacting, just doesn't respond.
+There's now a cooldown on how often a user can add a reaction lmao

 - active_events List: